-Figure \ref{tab:hgnns_categories} shows the two main categories of HGNNs. \textit{Metapath-based methods}~\cite{RGCN2018, HetGNN2019, HAN2019, MAGNN2020} capture structural information of the same semantic first and then fuse different semantic information.
-These models firstly aggregate neighbor features at the scope of each metapath to generate semantic vectors, and then fuse these semantic vectors to generate the final embedding vector. \textit{Metapath-free methods}~\cite{RSHN2019, HetSANN, HGT, HGB} capture structural and semantic information simultaneously.
-These models aggregate messages from a node’s local neighborhood like GNNs, but use extra modules (e.g. attentions) to embed semantic information such as node types and edge types into propagated messages.
+Figure \ref{tab:hgnns_categories} depicts the two main categories of HGNNs. \textit{Metapath-based methods}~\cite{RGCN2018, HetGNN2019, HAN2019, MAGNN2020} capture the structural information of the same semantic first and then fuse different semantic information.
+These models first aggregate neighbor features at the scope of each metapath to generate semantic vectors, and then fuse these semantic vectors to generate the final embedding vector. \textit{Metapath-free methods}~\cite{RSHN2019, HetSANN, HGT, HGB} capture structural and semantic information simultaneously.
+These models aggregate messages from a node’s local neighborhood like traditional GNNs, but use extra modules (e.g. attentions) to embed semantic information such as node types and edge types into propagated messages.

-Existing HGNNs inherit many mechanisms from GNNs over homogeneous graphs, especially the attention mechanism and the multi-layer structure, as shown in Figure \ref{tab:hgnns_categories}, but seldom work studies whether these mechanisms are really effective on heterogeneous graphs.
-In addition, the hierarchy attention calculation in the multi-layer network and repeated neighbor aggregation in every epoch bring excessive complexity and computation.
-For example, the neighbor aggregation process with an attention module takes more than 85\% of total time in the metapath-based model HAN~\cite{HAN2019} and the metapath-free model HGB~\cite{HGB}, which has become the speed bottleneck for the application of HGNNs on larger-scale heterogeneous graphs.
+Existing HGNNs inherit many mechanisms from GNNs over homogeneous graphs, especially the attention mechanism and the multi-layer structure, as illustrated in Figure \ref{tab:hgnns_categories}, but seldom work studies whether these mechanisms are really effective on heterogeneous graphs.
+Moreover, the hierarchy attention calculation in the multi-layer network and repeated neighbor aggregation in every epoch bring excessive complexity and computation.
+For example, the neighbor aggregation process with attention modules takes more than 85\% of total time in the metapath-based model HAN~\cite{HAN2019} and the metapath-free model HGB~\cite{HGB}, which has become the speed bottleneck for the application of HGNNs on larger-scale heterogeneous graphs.

-This paper makes an in-depth and detailed study of these mechanisms and obtained two findings: (1) \textit{semantic attention is essential while neighbor attention is not necessary}, (2) \textit{models with single-layer structure and long metapaths perform better than those with multi-layers and short metapaths}.
-These findings imply that neighbor attention and multi-layer structure not only bring unnecessary complexity, but also hinder models to get better performance.
+This paper provides an in-depth and detailed study of these mechanisms and yields two findings: (1) \textit{semantic attention is essential while neighbor attention is not necessary}, (2) \textit{models with a single-layer structure and long metapaths outperform those with multi-layers and short metapaths}.
+These findings imply that neighbor attention and multi-layer structure not only introduce unnecessary complexity, but also hinder models to from achieving better performance.